unahouExosite/docs/scripting/README.md

-Scripts are completely isolated from one another, each running in its own, secure environment, complete with access to a set of Lua tables and functions, as well as a set of OnePlatform API functions, the 'alias' table and Global properties and functions.
+Scripts are completely isolated from one another, each running in its own, secure environment, complete with access to a set of Lua tables and functions, as well as a set of One Platform API functions, the 'alias' table and Global properties and functions.